The first thing you can do about climate change is to take an interest in it - learn something!

 The global warming that causes real concern is a direct result of burning coal and other fossil fuels that release greenhouse gases into the air.
-The effects are becoming only too familiar and can be expected to continue - wildfires, floods, hurricanes, extreme heat waves, longer periods of drought, increase in tropical storms and not to mention the effect on wildlife and the environment!
+The effects are becoming only too familiar and can be expected to continue - wildfires, floods, hurricanes, extreme heat waves, longer periods of drought, increase in tropical storms, not to mention the effect on wildlife and the environment.

 Climate Change?
 What about Climate of Opinion? - Climate Change may be imminent and severe and it's likely that drastic solutions aimed at the greater good, will bring economic and political problems.
 A climate of informed opinion is necessary so that people are encouraged to accept and adapt to lifestyle changes in a positive way, as a challenge rather than as an unwelcome imposition by the powers that be.

-iBerry is not qualified to debate the details of Climate Change science - many other sites do this very well.
-Instead, we intend to focus on basic and Open Education by bringing together in one place information and links serving anyone wishing to find readily understandable material on various aspects of Climate Change.
+iBerry is not qualified to debate the details of Climate Change science.
+Many other websites do this very well and we will link to them but we intend to focus on basic and Open Education by bringing together in one place information and links serving anyone wishing to find readily understandable material on various aspects of Climate Change.

-Iberry on Climate Change is a project in the making and at present there are only 2 pages available.
+Iberry on Climate Change is a project in the making.
 Further discussion and plans are ongoing and as always, we welcome comments and suggestions from our visitors.
-Anyone, anywhere who would like to help, or simply register an interest, is also welcome to contact us.
+Anyone, anywhere who would like to help, or simply register an interest, is welcome to contact us.

 iBerry's e-mail address: